gkomba/Philosophers/README.md

 The project teaches techniques to avoid these issues, such as:
 Ordering resource acquisition: Philosophers might be required to pick up the forks in a specific order.

+__4 - Time limits__

-4 - Time limits: You will implement timeouts for how long a philosopher can stay whitout eat, and if this time is reached the philo must die.
+You will implement timeouts for how long a philosopher can stay whitout eat, and if this time is reached the philo must die.

-5 - Synchronization:
+__5 - Synchronization:__

 Ensuring that threads synchronize properly (for instance, waiting until both forks are available before eating) is a crucial aspect of the project.
 This prevents inconsistent states where a philosopher is trying to eat without having the necessary forks.